AntipovDen/Personal-page-generator/README.md

 2. Prepare a `.bib` file, containing all your publications.

 The main reasons to prepare your `.bib` file is that you accepted but not published papers are not shown at DBLP.
 Also, you might find the DBLP format of conference names clumsy, e.g., you do not want to include the dates and the hosting city, so you can edit your bib file as you want.

+**\[Advanced\]** The publication generator can also automatically replace the unwanted names of conferences and journals.
+The rules for this are defined in lines 58-86 of `publications.py` script and can be edited manually.

 # Run the generator